ooni/netx/DESIGN.md

     Time     time.Duration
 ```

-This would be the time when the event occurred, relative to
+This will be the time when the event occurred, relative to
 a configured "zero" time.
 If an event pertains to a blocking
 operation (i.e. `Read`), it will also contain this field: